Database Tour new tab Documentation Contents Index

 Opening PostgreSQL Databases

-There are several ways to connect PostgreSQL databases in Database Tour:
+There are several ways to connect to PostgreSQL databases in Database Tour:

 1. Opening through FD interface.
 Select FD interface, click PostgreSQL, then fill all needed database parameters.
 Consult with your database administrator on how to choose correct parameters.